-01 / 09
+01 / 11

-AI Intelligence Report Work agents grew up this week.
-The toy demos didn’t disappear.
-They just got reorganized into operating systems.
+The seven days that shifted AI away from spectacle and toward execution.
+The toy demos didn't disappear—they just got reorganized into operating systems.

 Executive Summary